Directed by: Rakeysh Omprakash Mehra || Produced by: Rakeysh Omprakash Mehra, Ronnie Screwvala, Aamir Khan

 With all that said, Khan does give a good performance as the ringleader of the group of truth-seekers.
 As a matter of fact, everyone in the ensemble cast acts well, keeping things emotional without becoming cartoony caricatures.
 There is no Shah Rukh Khan/Salman Khan-esque overacting here.
 If it were not for the bizarre and unrealistic murderous streaks on which these characters embark in Act Three, I would say that all of them feel relatable.

 I have no problem with RDB channeling strong patriotic-activist morals in its story, but I do have a beef with the one-dimensional and heavy-handed techniques it uses to display that patriotism.
 Part of what made a film like Lagaan (2001) much more watchable was how that movie never took itself too seriously.
 It was a big, loud, fun sports-movie that portrayed its British antagonists as interesting characters.
 There were some hokey, “go India!” fist-pumping and chest-bumping, yes, but none of it was ever too serious or over-the-top.
 RDB, on the other hand, drowns in its portentous self-seriousness, coming across like a close-minded nationalist rather than a heartfelt, patriotic activist.
+I have a hard time believing most Indians could swallow this preachy, self-serious nonsense with a straight face, let alone those beyond South Asia.

 In the end, I wish Rang De Basanti had handled its patriotic themes with more care and precision than what is shown in the final product.
 It’s not quite the pathetic, lazy attempt that Act of Valor (2012) was, but it’s close.
 I know Mehra had a deep theme he was trying to convey, but he didn’t strike the right thematic or tonal balance by a long shot.
 Movies like Rang De Basanti and documentaries like An Inconvenient Truth (2006) get off on overblown hype due to their supposed “complex” sociopolitical analysis and “daring” style, but when all is said and done, they’re just projects that take themselves way too seriously.
 I wanted to like Rang De Basanti, but I just couldn’t.